 - Contact an academic counselor to discuss the feasibility of declaring a double major.
 You can make an appointment by calling the Sargent Academic Service Center at 617-353-2713 or emailing email@example.com.

 - The application will then be reviewed by academic advisors who have knowledge of both programs.

 - As part of the application, an essay (one-page, typed) must be submitted that describes why the double major is academically beneficial.

 Thesis for Distinction

-The Senior Thesis for Distinction provides exceptional students an opportunity to participate in a focused research project under the supervision of a faculty mentor.
+The Senior Thesis for Distinction provides students an opportunity to participate in a focused research project under the supervision of a faculty mentor.
 Each student is responsible for executing his or her own research project.
 While students may collaborate with others in the mentor’s lab or research group, they must make an active and significant contribution to their own projects.
-Successful completion of the Thesis for Distinction will help students to gain understanding of the research enterprise and to prepare for graduate programs.
+Successful completion of the Thesis for Distinction will help students to gain an understanding of the research enterprise and to prepare for graduate programs.
 Learn more.

 Sargent College offers several dynamic minors in the following programs:

 In addition to the minors offered through Sargent College, BU’s other schools and colleges offer a number of minors that are available to Sargent students.
 These include Psychology, Sociology, Medical Anthropology, and foreign languages, among many others.
 And studying abroad is an excellent way to complete a foreign language minor.

 - Discuss the minor with an academic counselor to help you determine whether a specific minor fits your interest areas and will work within your chosen major coursework.
 Questions regarding the process for declaring a minor will be answered at this time.

 - Obtain your faculty advisor’s signature on the Minor Declaration Form and also from an advisor in your chosen minor.